j178/pyrandom/README.md

 ## Usage
 1. You need to get a api key from [random.org](https://api.random.org/api-keys/beta)
-2. Clone this repository or install this package through `pip install pyrandom`
+2. Clone this repository or install this package through
 3. Import this module and code
     ```python
     import pyrandom